Need a signed copy? Click here.

 (C) If a Data Subject brings a claim directly against Tribe for a violation of their Data Subject rights in breach of Applicable Laws and such claim does not arise from a breach by Tribe of the terms of this Agreement, Customer will indemnify Tribe for any cost, charge, damages, expenses or loss arising from such a claim, to the extent that Tribe has notified Customer about the claim and given Customer the opportunity to cooperate with Tribe in the defense and settlement of the claim.
 Subject to the terms of the Agreement, Customer may claim from Tribe amounts paid to a Data Subject for a violation of their Data Subject rights caused by Tribe’s breach of its obligations under GDPR.

-VII.
+VI.
 Data Security

-VIII.
+VII.
 Data Breach Notification